yanjunzan/contrast/Opportunities.md

 * Application of computer vision in plant phenomics

 ## Contact us
-Please find our contacting information by clicking the contact icon
+Please find our contacting information by clicking the [contact](https://yanjunzan.github.io/Contact/)